khalid-hussain/shaheen/chap9.md

 would spend most of his time shedding tears.
 Little by little he started loosing vision.

-One day Al-Zeghel and Badr Bin Mughira entered his room.
+One day Al-Zeghel and Badr bin Mughira entered his room.
 When Al-Zeghel started the conversation by talking about his own future course of action, the Sultan said tearfully, "O my brother!
 Talk about something apart from this.
 We can fight with the enemy but not with our fate."

-Badr Bin Mughira replied, "The mujahid carves out his destiny with the point of his sword."
+Badr bin Mughira replied, "The mujahid carves out his destiny with the point of his sword."

 Abul Hassan replied, "But my sword has been broken."